RyanClementsHax/notes/cloud/aws/aws.md

 ## Networking
 - direct connect
-  - allows direct corporate connection to the cloud
+  - ability to connect on-prem servers into the VPC via a VPN
   - without going over the internet
+  - scales
+  - reduces network costs
+  - creates consistent network performance
+  - a literal direct connection (no vpns)
+- you can use vpns to connect to your private cloud
 - route 53
   - DNS service
 - virtual private cloud